 ANSWER: Under the equivalence framework agreed to by the CFTC and the European Commission (EC) in 2016, US-based CCPs supervised by the CFTC can operate in the EU without substantial additional European supervision and can provide services in European markets if they implement certain EU risk management measures that are not part of the CFTC regulatory framework.
 Correspondingly, EU-based CCPs registered with the CFTC can comply with certain CFTC regulations by demonstrating compliance with the comparable European requirements set forth in the European Market Infrastructure Regulations (EMIR), pursuant to the CFTC's substituted compliance framework for foreign-based registered CCPs.
-In March 2016, the EC issued an equivalence decision for the CFTC and the EC stated when this framework was agreed to, this type of common approach to market regulation "is critical to supporting cross border activity and maintaining financial stability.
+In March 2016, the EC issued an equivalence decision for the CFTC, and the CFTC issued its substituted compliance framework.
+As both the CFTC and the EC stated when this framework was agreed to, this type of common approach to market regulation "is critical to supporting cross border activity and maintaining financial stability.
 Both the CFTC and EU requirements are based on international principles, which accounts for the high degree of similarity between the two regimes."